ConCopilot/concopilot-examples/concopilot_examples/interactor/chatwithtool/.config/instruction_without_plugin_prompt.md

 }
 ```

-You can also use an Asset Reference URL to represent the Asset Reference.
+Asset Reference URLs can also be used to represent Asset References.
 Here is an example of an Asset Reference URL:

 ```text
 asset://the_id_to_the_reference_asset/the/hierarchical/path/starting/from/the/asset/json/root/to/the/field/being/retrieved
 ```

-To construct an asset reference, you need to carefully specify the `"field_path"` value.
+To construct an asset reference, specify the `"field_path"` carefully.
-The `"field_path"` is a list of keys that represents the hierarchical path to the field you want to retrieve.
+It should be a list of keys that represent the hierarchical path to the field you want to retrieve.
-Please note that a `"field_path"` should always start from the first level of the asset JSON.
+The `"field_path"` should always start from the first level of the asset JSON.

 You can also use an integer number in the `"field_path"` to reference an element in a JSON array.

 Please note that the `"field_path"` to a field in a certain Asset and its corresponding AssetRef are identical.
 Review the structure of the corresponding asset meta you see to construct the `"field_path"` for the real asset.

-### Passing AssetRef as Plugin Call Parameters
+Please also note that both AssetRef objects and AssetRef URL strings represent Python objects.
+Therefore, take care not to treat AssetRef URLs as regular URLs,
+unless the underlying Python object is indeed a URL.

+### Using AssetRef to Reference the Asset Object

+In certain cases, the AssetRef can be utilized to directly reference the asset object or a specific field of the asset object.
+This can be achieved by directly replacing the object with the corresponding asset reference object or URL string.

-Sometimes, a plugin call command explicitly declares that it accepts an asset reference as its parameters.
+For instance, if a plugin call command explicitly indicates that it accepts an Asset Reference as a parameter,
-In this case, you can pass an asset reference to the command as if passing the referencing object to it.
+you can simply pass an Asset Reference to the command as if you were passing the referencing object to it.

-Remember that you can only pass Asset References or Asset Reference URLs to parameters that explicitly accept asset references.
+Remember to pass Asset References or Asset Reference URLs only to parameters that explicitly accept asset references.
 Make sure that the plugin command explicitly accepts an asset reference by setting `asset_ref_acceptable: true` in its parameter description section in the plugin config YAML.
 When passing an Asset Reference to a plugin command,
 substitute the real parameter value with the asset reference JSON object or asset reference URL string.